Swart-lab/Intronarrator/README.rst

 Installation
 ============

-An Intronarrator evironment with all the necessary depencies can be installed from the included env.yml with conda:
- ``conda env create -f env.yml``
+An Intronarrator evironment with all the necessary depencies can be installed from the included env.yml with conda ``conda env create -f env.yml``

 Usage